TrueCrimeAudit/AHK_Notes/README.md

 - **RegExMatch/RegExReplace**: These functions have roots in Unix `ed` and Perl, making AHK a great tool for text processing.
 - **AHK2EXE**: The ability to compile scripts into executables is one of AHK’s standout features.
 It’s incredibly user-friendly and something I wish more scripting languages had!

-## Final Thoughts

-AHK v2 is a great language that combines the effective syntax design from many different programming languages.
-Whether you’re coming from JavaScript, Python, or even Kotlin, you’ll find a lot of familiar concepts in AHK v2.
-At the same time, it has its own unique flavor of simplicity.

 Big thanks to [g.ahk](https://github.com/G33kDude), [Descolada](https://github.com/Descolada), and [Panaku](https://github.com/The-CoDingman) and everyone else who contributed to the original discussion.